Notable People

 Melber would not have lasted if he were only a careful explainer.

-Part of his innovation was stylistic.
+Part of his stylistic move was the register shift.
 He has an easy command of political language, legal framing, and hip-hop reference points that would sound contrived in the hands of many cable hosts.
 With him, the mix mostly works because it is genuinely his.

 That register helped widen the audience.
-The Times profile and later coverage of his online reach both point to the same result: The Beat became one of MSNBC's strongest products not only on cable but online, where legal segments, long interviews, and culturally aware framing traveled better than a lot of traditional news monologue.
+The Times profile and later coverage of his online reach both point to the same result: The Beat became one of MSNBC's strongest products on cable and online, where legal segments, long interviews, and culturally aware framing traveled better than a lot of traditional news monologue.

 This is where Melber became more than a network lawyer.
 He turned legal journalism into something that could live on YouTube, circulate through music and entertainment circles, and still keep its document-based spine.

-His interviews are his real case for himself
+His interviews are his strongest case for himself

 The most persuasive argument for Melber is not the résumé.
 It is the interviews.